Weak Cosmic Censorship Conjecture in Gedanken Experiments at All Orders: Conclusion

 \section{Conclusion}

-WCCC in Gedankenexperiments for a general class of black holes with zero-temperature extremal limit was analysed up to and including the second order in \cite{Wu:2024ucf}.
+WCCC in Gedankenexperiments for a general class of black holes with zero-temperature extremal limit was analyzed up to and including the second order in \cite{Wu:2024ucf}.
 We follow the same strategy and extend the discussion to all orders.
-An analogous discussion in literature is \cite{Wang:2022umx}, where higher-order perturbations for the KN black hole were analysed.
+An analogous discussion in the literature is \cite{Wang:2022umx}, where higher-order perturbations for the KN black hole were analyzed.
 This provides us with a check of our general discussion.
 We find that the work in \cite{Wang:2022umx} is morally correct, but disagrees with our result in its detailed expression.
 After fixing an error in the mass/charge relation in \cite{Wang:2022umx}, we are able to redo the calculation and obtain the correct results that agree with our general formulae.
 We further devised a simpler one-step approach that led to a more general result that subsumes all the order-by-order results.
 What's intriguing is that the general result groups the quantities of all orders in one total square, as in \eqref{X-1}.
 This relaxes the requirement in the usual Gedankenexperiments that the two expansion orders, namely $T_\epsilon$ and $\lambda$, must be homogeneous, so the conclusion applies to the more general setting.

 The upshot from our model-independent approach is that the WCCC in Gedankenexperiments for all orders is predicated on the positive sign of only one quantity, namely $W$ defined in \eqref{W1}, even though all the $W_k$ defined in \eqref{Wn} enter the testing inequality \eqref{X-1}.
-This conclusion does not only apply to the black holes in Einstein gravity, but also to all black holes with an extremal limit that satisfy the first law of black hole thermodynamics, since the only assumption made is the model-independent second law \eqref{secondlaw}.
+This conclusion does not only apply to the black holes in Einstein gravity, but also to all black holes in modified gravities with an extremal limit that satisfy the first law of black hole thermodynamics, since the only assumption made is the model-independent second law \eqref{secondlaw}.
 The physical meaning of this $W$ has been extensively discussed in \cite{Wu:2024ucf}.
-All the well-known black holes in literature have positive $W$ and hence they are safe in WCCC.
+All the well-known black holes in the literature, most of which satisfy the no-hair theorem, have positive $W$ and hence they are safe in WCCC.
 Negative $W$ can only arise from black holes that violate the no-hair theorem, where WCCC might have a possibility of violation.
 Our results, together with \cite{Wu:2024ucf}, turn the WCCC in Gedankenexperiments into a new intriguing question in black hole physics: What guarantees the positivity of $W$?